 Kornaria Festival- named after the Sitian-born poet Vintsentos Kornaros, who wrote Erotokritos a masterpiece of the Cretan Renaissance in which the poet recounts the trials and tribulations suffered by two young lovers, Erotokritos and Aretousa.
 This festival includes traditional music concerts, folk dance performances and theatre shows at Chlouveraki Park.

 A celebration of raki known as Rakokazanemata (raki-making) happens in the middle of August where anyone can keep up of the raki-making process and taste it (locals down it in one gulp but it’s breathtakingly strong) and experience the authentic Cretan way of amusement.
-Raki is an alcoholic drink being at the heart of Cretan culture which is officially produced across the length and breadth of Crete in October.
+Raki is an alcoholic drink being at the heart of Cretan culture which is officially produced across the length and breadth of Crete for domestic or commercial use in October.